kumaranvram/kumaranvram.github.io/_posts/2020-04-16-grpc-good-bad-and-ugly.markdown

 - Error handling
 - Managing breaking changes on the API

 I believe that the advantages of gRPC outweigh the disadvantages, thus making it a logical and a suitable choice for internal service-to-service communication.
-I shall also try to blog about implementing the aforesaid Pokedex service in Rust in my next post.
+I shall also blog about implementing the aforesaid Pokedex service in Rust in [my next post](/grpc-and-rust).

+#### Disclaimer
+Pokémon, Pokêdex names and information (c) 1995-2014 Nintendo/Game freak.
+Those are being referenced here entirely for education purposes only.